Brainspotting Therapy: About a Bataclan Victim

 Anja Hildebrand1, David Grand2, Mark Stemmler1

-1 Friedrich-Alexander-University Erlangen-Nuremberg, Erlangen, Germany
+1. Friedrich-Alexander-University Erlangen-Nuremberg, Erlangen, Germany

-2 Trainer and developer of Brainspotting, psychotherapeutic practice in New York City, USA.
+2. Trainer and developer of Brainspotting, psychotherapeutic practice in New York City, USA.

 Abstract

-Objective: This study aims at determining the efficacy of the new therapy approach Brainspotting (BSP) in comparison to the established Eye Movement Desensitization and Reprocessing (EMDR) approach for the treatment of Posttraumatic Stress Disorder (PTSD).
+Objective: This study aims at determining the efficacy of the new therapy approach Brainspotting (Brainspotting) in comparison to the established Eye Movement Desensitization and Reprocessing (EMDR) approach for the treatment of Posttraumatic Stress Disorder (PTSD).
 Method: The sample consisted of 76 adults seeking professional help after they have been affected by a traumatic event.
-Clients were either treated with three 60-minute sessions of EMDR (n=23) or BSP (n=53) according to a standard protocol.
+Clients were either treated with three 60-minute sessions of EMDR (n=23) or Brainspotting (n=53) according to a standard protocol.
 Primary outcomes assessed were self-reports of the severity of PTSD symptoms.
 Secondary outcomes included selfreported symptoms of depression and anxiety.
 Assessments were conducted at pretreatment, posttreatment and 6 month after the treatment.
-Results: Participants in both conditions showed significant reductions in PTSD symptoms.
-Effect sizes (Cohen’s d) from baseline to posttreatment concerning PTSD related symptoms were between 1.19 - 1.76 for clients treated with EMDR and 0.74 - 1.04 for clients treated with BSP.
-Conclusion: Our results indicate that Brainspotting seems to

 Report of Findings from the Community Survey September 2016